Dalgona/Dalgona/README.md

 I use Ruby at work, and I play with Elixir at home.
 So I have a perfect work-life balance, I would say.

+### 🏢 Friendly reminder for recruiters

+Please do NOT contact me for any job offers until I remove this message.

 <!--
 **Dalgona/Dalgona** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.